lvbcheng/saasbookhw1/README.md

 # git push
 #
 # Credential Helper: So I don't have to type in my password all the time
-# Note: timeout is in seconds so 3600 is one hour
+# Note: timeout is in seconds so 3600 is one hour, 28800 is eight hours
-# git config --global credential.helper "cache --timeout=7200"
+# git config --global credential.helper "cache --timeout=28800"
 #